Robbie Montgomery: Music career

 Montgomery and two neighborhood friends Frances Hodges and Sandra Harding, started a doo-wop singing group called the Chordettes, which evolved into the Rhythmettes, and they started appearing in talent shows.
 A local singer named Art Lassiter hired them as backup singers and they became the Artettes.
 Lassiter sang with bandleader Ike Turner and his Kings of Rhythm.
 Turner wrote a song, "A Fool in Love," for Lassiter.
 When Art Lassiter didn't show up for a recording session at Technisonic Studios in March 1960, Turner took the Artettes and had them accompany his backup vocalist Little Ann (Tina Turner) on the track.

 "A Fool In Love," was released in July 1960 on Sue Records and became a hit, peaking at No. 27 on the Billboard Hot 100 and No. 2 on the Billboard Hot R&B Sides.
 Turner formed the Ike & Tina Turner Revue, but with a new group of backup singers: Delores Johnson, Eloise Hester, and Jo Armstead.
 Montgomery was pregnant and unable to tour.
-After having her baby in 1961, Montogmery toured with blues musician Earl Hooker before she returned to Ike & Tina Turner.
+After having her baby in 1961, Montgomery toured with blues musician Earl Hooker before she returned to Ike & Tina Turner.
 During her hiatus she sang with the group Benny Sharp & the New Breed who had another female vocalist named Jessie Smith.
 Montgomery and Smith along with Venetta Fields (a gospel singer from Buffalo) formed the first official incarnation of The Ikettes.
 In 1962, Montgomery released her first single,"Crazy In Love" / "Pee Wee" on Turner's Teena Records label.